- How are oral cavity and oropharyngeal cancers treated?

 Stages I and II

+Lip: Small cancers are often removed with surgery, with Mohs surgery as an option.
 Radiation alone may also be used as the first treatment.
-This is usually external beam radiation, sometimes along with brachytherapy.
-Surgery may be used if radiation doesn’t completely get rid of the tumor.
+Surgery may be needed later if radiation doesn’t completely get rid of the tumor.

-If the tumor is thick, this increases the risk that the cancer may have spread to lymph nodes in the neck, so the surgeon may remove them to be checked for cancer spread.
+If the tumor is thick, this increases the risk that the cancer may have spread to lymph nodes in the neck, so the surgeon may remove them (lymph node dissection) to be checked for cancer spread.